One Woman’s Tragic Destiny in War-torn France

 You never talk about the Jews and the Holocaust in the book.
 Why?

 First of all, never say never!
 I have a Jewish character, Madame Hertzberg, whose shop is taken over by an Aryan owner.
 But, remember: Séverine grew up in a small town in the provinces where she didn’t know any Jews because there weren’t any.
 To answer the larger question, this book was intentionally written to reflect the life of an ordinary non-Jewish French woman in extraordinary times.
 There is an idea that all the French were anti-Semitic which is not true.
 You will see different stances through the different characters in the novel.
 There were dreadful anti-Semites in France, just as there were Christians and people of all faiths who hid and helped the Jews.
 Again, I try to highlight the fact that during the war not all was black and white.

 What did you discover about the daily life of French people under the German occupation that you didn’t know?

-As I mentioned above, I discovered, and I hope my readers will discover the vicious rivalries between groups of Résistants.
+As I mentioned above, I discovered, and I hope my readers will discover, the vicious rivalries between groups of Résistants.
 I thought that the Resistance was a monolithic bloc and discovered that there were many different groups of resisters, formed on the basis of their politics (communist, Gaullist, etc.).
 I discovered that food rations were dire and that this accounts for the bad teeth of many in that generation.
 (It also accounts for the French love for, emphasis on and appreciation of good food!).
-I discovered the obligation of business owners to go back five generations to prove their Aryan ancestry.
+I discovered the obligation of business owners to go back several generations to prove their Aryan ancestry.
 My father-in-law, a business owner, was obliged to do this.
-I discovered many things I did not know which is why I placed a short bibliography, glossary and timeline at the end of the book.
+I discovered many, many things I did not know which is why I placed a short bibliography, glossary and timeline at the end of the book.